See: http://microformats.org/wiki/relmeauth for more details.

 There are also usability, error detection, and recovery reasons for keeping such a double opt-in mechanism when delegating authentication.
 For example, it prevents one from delegating their RelMeAuth to another person's silo account.

 Selectively Displaying rel-me Info

-Selectively Displaying rel-me Info (e.g. hiding your phone number).
+Selectively Displaying rel-me Info (e.g. hiding a one-off email address).

-Ideally your site would know that the request was coming from an (your?)
-IndieAuth server, and only render your phone number if so.
+Ideally your site would know that the request was coming from a RelMeAuth server, and only render your one-off email address if so.